-Calls for proposals for funding from internal Technion research funds managed by the executive vice president for research (EVPR) are published during the academic year.
+Calls for proposals for funding from internal Technion research funds managed by the

 These can be found on the EVPR website at https://research.technion.ac.il/.

 For further details, contact Ms. Faina Argentaro, Research Coordinator at the Office of the EVPR, Senate Building, 4th floor, room 430, tel.
 077-8871304, evpr.researchsec@technion.ac.il.